Deadlift Variation Guide

 The easiest variation would probably be the hex bar or dumbbell deadlift whereas the hardest variation would be the axle bar deadlift.
 This is because the hex bar and dumbbell deadlift have much more flexibility and a lower entry point to perform.
 The axle bar deadlift on the other hand requires huge amounts of grip strength and a certain amount of mobility/proprioception to get into position to perform the deadlift.
 You can of course make this even harder by adding deficits into the lift.

-However, it is important to note that everyone has different anatomy and comes from different strength levels, so some variations may be easier or harder for you.
+However, it is important to note that everyone has different anatomy and comes from different strength levels, so some variations may be easier or harder for you depending on your fitness goals.
 Regardless of which deadlift variation you choose to do, be sure to build up your deadlifts slowly.
 You want to find a difficulty level that is manageable but still challenging for your specific body.

 How do you Progress Deadlift Variations?